google/flax/docs/howtos.rst

-Note that these HOWTOs do not require special library support, they just demonstate how assembling the JAX and Flax primitives in different ways allow you to achieve various training loop modifications.
+Note that these HOWTOs do not require special library support, they just demonstate how assembling the JAX and Flax primitives in different ways allow you to make various training loop modifications.

 Currently the following HOWTOs are available: